 The three ancient larch trees in Val d’Ultimo are shelter for several plants and animals, including bats.
 This is also why the inhabitants of Val d’Ultimo call the larch trees “Fledermauslarch”, which means bat larch trees.
-In 1979 the Autonomous Province of Bolzano put the three ancient trees under conservation before stabilizing them.
-Furthermore they have been declared World Heritage Site by the UNESCO.
+In 1979 the Autonomous Province of Bolzano put the three ancient trees under conservation before stabilising them.
+Furthermore they have been declared Natural World Heritage site.
 Below of S. Geltrude a 30 minutes walk starts, which proceeds to the ancient larch trees.
-Also the Val d’Ultimo Farm Path (Ultner Höfeweg) leads to the larches, starting in Pracupola (approx. 2.5 hours).
+Also the [Val d’Ultimo Farm Path]https://www.meranerland.org/en/leisure-activities/mountains-and-hiking/walking-paths/val-dultimo-farm-path/) (Ultner Höfeweg) leads to the larches, starting in Pracupola (approx. 2.5 hours).
 More ancient larches can be found in the Upper Val Passiria, along the “Urlärchenweg” trail (Ancient Larch Trees Path) in Plata.

 In the cold months of the year, the Ancient Larch Trees are accessible during a winter hike.